Welcome to Writing Commons. We are so happy you found us.

 Now, we’re not saying you need to plug yourself into a computer and work incessantly.
 You don’t have to forego food and go on a juice only diet.
 You don’t need to wake yourself up every night at two-hour intervals to record your dreams or meditate.
 You don’t even need to get a pair of long white socks to go with new-agey sandals.
 Really, there’s nothing all that quirky or obsessive you have to do.
 In other words, writing really doesn’t need to be aversive.

 Instead, there are healthy, practical ways to improve your ability to think through complex problems and articulate solutions.
 One of the first steps is to realize that thinking and communicating are really complex activities: Communication and learning are not static properties.
 Being able to communicate or think is not the equivalent of an app that you have or don’t have.
 Being a successful communicator or problem solver isn’t determined by your zip code or DNA.

-Rather, your ability to communicate (writing, public speaking, or even self-reflect) and learn are outcomes of complex, organic, recursive, psychosocial processes (see The Writer’s Guide for more on this.)
+Rather, your ability to communicate (writing, public speaking, or even self-reflect) and learn are outcomes of complex, organic, recursive, psycho-social-cultural processes.

 Hopefully, being aware of how complex thinking and communicating are will give you some solace when your efforts go awry.